-I love India, this incredible land that I live in.
-I love the values, the culture and the traditions that make India unique and vibrant; the countless festivals, the colour and the hot beating sun.
-Her people are special, steeped in traditions that are old as the mountains.
+India is an incredible country of unity and peace amidst social, cultural and spiritual diversity.
+I love the values, the culture and the traditions the countless festivals, the brilliant colors and the hot beating sun all of which make her unique.
+Indians are steeped in traditions that are old as the mountains.
 Their wisdom is as deep as Aryabhatta, the man who gave the numerical value ‘zero’ to the world.
-This is the land of elephants, monkeys and peacocks - strength, cleverness and beauty all in one.
+This is the land of elephants, monkeys and peacocks - strength, wit and beauty coexist.

-India is a fascinating land, with her rivers and her mountains, the snow-capped peaks and her deserts signifying her nature as the land of peace and harmony.
-Though invaded many times over, plundered and polluted, she has managed to retain her culture and her uniqueness.
+India is a fascinating land, with her rivers and her mountains, the snow-capped peaks and her deserts signifying her nature, as the land of peace and harmony.
+Though invaded many times over, plundered and polluted, she has managed to retain her cultural uniqueness.
 I am proud to be an Indian.
-Her people speak many languages, each language, just as fluently as the other.
-Indians are varied in their religious beliefs, traditions and culture and yet they live in harmony.
+Most Indians are multilingual, they speak a few Indian languages and some foreign language as well.

-As I was pondering about this proud country, I realized that it is the spirit of India that makes it unique.
+As I was pondering about this proud country, I realized that it is the spirit of India that makes her unique.
 The soul of India is its spirituality.
 Every road, every street has a temple or a church or a mosque or may be just an idol under a tree to which people pray.
 These people seek God and his blessings day after day.
-The day does not start without seeking God’s direction and blessings.
-The temples have their spiritual music overwhelming the surrounding areas in the early hours of the morning.
-The churches are full of people praying and the muezzin,s call for prayer can be heard at all the fixed times of the day.
+For most Indians the day starts with seeking God’s direction and blessings.
+The temples play spiritual music in the early hours of the morning.
+The churches are full of people praying and the muezzin's call for prayer can be heard at all the fixed times of the day.
 Simple, humble and willing to submit themselves to the authority of the God of the universe is the nature of India’s people.

 Education is valued highly and every family saves to educate its children.
-Exams are just around the corner as I write this and I find mothers and fathers learning the lessons of history and geography with their children.
-The desire to make a name for oneself, being qualified as a professional – a doctor or an engineer - is the dream of most Indians.
+Exams are just around the corner as I write this article and it is common to see mothers and fathers learning the lessons of history, geography science etc. with their children.
+It is very important to excel in studies to the average, most Indians even the from the poorest strata of society dream of going to college and becoming a qualified professional.
 The family is the breeding ground of these dreams.
-It wouldn’t be a rare thing to see a family sell off the only piece of property that it possessed to educate the children.
+It wouldn’t be a rare thing to see a family sell off their only piece of property it possesses to educate their children.
 Even poor women work as house-maids, cleaning utensils and doing hard work under difficult conditions, just to see their children educated.
 It is no wonder that President Obama is wary of Indians and her people.

 It is the spirituality and the poise of India that has drawn people from other cultures to her.
-Yoga, which is so commercialised today and taught by anyone and everyone, is a product of the ascetic life of the sadhus.
+Yoga, which is heavily commercialized today and taught by anyone and everyone, is a product of the ascetic life of the sadhus.
 The fitness and self-discipline regime of the sages that has been practiced over centuries is now being sold like instant food over the counter.

 The respect for life, be it a tree or a plant or an animal, is so deep that you find them being worshiped all over the land.
 Elders are always the ones who make the decisions in the families.
 Joint families where the parents, their children and grandchildren all live under one roof, are so common.
 Sometimes even cousins, uncles and aunts live together.
-But those are the days of the past; the huge families are giving way to nuclear units.
-Still, the threads of control may exist with the elders in the family who decide the most important events in the family.
+However, the past is slowly giving way to the present, huge families are giving way to nuclear units.
+Yet, the threads of control may exist with the elders in the family who decide the most important events in the family.

 Modesty and decorum is a virtue that was common in India until the advent of the influence of international television and multinationals operating in India.
 India has seen her share of change.
 Yet, she is in her heart, the modest, respectful, spiritual and peaceful country that she has always been.